-We are independent of Palmboomen Cultuur Maatschappij Mopoli (Palmeraies De Mopoli) N.V. in accordance with the Verordening inzake de onafhankelijkheid van accountants bij assurance-opdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
+We are independent of Palmboomen Cultuur Maatschappij Mopoli (Palmeraies De Mopoli) N.V. in accordance with the Wet toezicht accountantsorganisaties (Wta, Audit firms supervisions act), Verordening inzake de onafhankelijkheid van accountants bij assuranceopdrachten (ViO, Code of Ethics for Professional Accountants, a regulation with respect to independence) and other relevant independence regulations in the Netherlands.
 Furthermore we have complied with the Verordening gedrags- en beroepsregels accountants (VGBA, Dutch Code of Ethics).